 If you operate a sole proprietorship or you’re self-employed, there are certain tax rules and allowances to keep in mind.
 Understanding medical and retirement plans, depreciation of business assets, and office expenses is key to success, as is completing a typical tax return before filing.
 You’ll also study how to identify and apply tax credits as well as review the IRS audit process.

 Licensing and/or certification requirements for jobs in this field are not the same in every state and may include educational, testing, and/or experiential requirements beyond those offered in the Penn Foster Program.
 Prospective students should contact the state professional licensing board or similar regulatory body in the state(s) where they plan to work to determine their requirements before enrolling in this Program.
+This is especially important for students who reside in California and Oregon.
 Click here for contact information for state licensing/regulatory boards and certain industry licensing information.

 Penn Foster College has been nationally accredited for over 40 years, and has met the high standards of integrity and performance set by the Distance Education Accrediting Commission (DEAC) in Washington, D.C.
 Penn Foster College has been thoroughly reviewed and has earned several important accreditations and licensing.
 We also participate in the National Council for State Authorization Reciprocity Agreements.